 Easton Dunne is an artist, artsworker and arts educator based in Central Queensland on Darumbal Country.
 Their work explores queer identity work and experiences in rural and regional contexts through an autobiographical lens.

 Dunne’s 2021 solo exhibition, Drawn Together, was shown at both the Queensland College of Art’s Project Gallery and GALA Gallery.
 Informed by Rural Queer Studies, the work deployed drawing and video to create autobiographical narratives that offered the artist’s perspective on life as a queer person in regional and rural Central Queensland.
-The exhibition aimed to facilitate dialogue and exchange between the artist and metropolitan audiences on how socio-cultural and geographical factors influence diversity in queer identity work and practices, elaborated upon in Dunne’s accompanying essay and an exhibition review by Clare O’Callaghan.
+The exhibition aimed to facilitate dialogue and exchange between the artist and metropolitan audiences on how socio-cultural and geographical factors influence diversity in queer identity work and practices, elaborated upon in Dunne’s accompanying essay and an exhibition review by C O’Callaghan.

 A digital adaptation of the work in Drawn Together was curated into OuterSpace ARI’s 2021 exhibition, Location, Location, Location, where the work was projected onto the facade of the Judith Wright Centre for Contemporary Art each night for two weeks.
 Other achievements include being selected as an illustrator for the State Library of Queensland’s First Five Forever: Stories for Little Queenslanders children’s book project in 2020; a solo exhibition at Rockhampton Art Gallery in 2019, House; and winning the 2019 Bayton Award for Central Queensland and the 2018 Queensland Regional Art Awards Holding Redlich Art For Life Award.